Second Serving

 A Project Space 411 initiative

-Second Serving Studios will be the nation’s first nonprofit media studio, a one-of-a-kind culinary facility designed to attract clients of all sizes, empower local creatives, and reinvest in our community.
+Second Serving Studios will be the nation’s first nonprofit media studio, complete with a soundstage and a one-of-a-kind filming kitchen designed to attract clients of all sizes, empower local creatives, and reinvest in our community.

 Don’t Just Take Our Word For It…